mlcommons/ck/docs/tutorials/sc22-scc-mlperf.md

 - Learning how to prepare and run the MLPerf inference benchmark using CM.
 - Obtaining and submitting benchmarking results (accuracy and performance) for MLPerf object detection with RetinaNet in offline mode on your platform
   (see [related slides](https://docs.google.com/presentation/d/1LFc0O6TF2tAdqFdrzV_X5dQEZEEdy8Eq6iQhXKLuFD4/edit#slide=id.g150357114ea_0_1154)).
-- Learning how to optimize this benchmark, submit your results to the MLPerf inference v3.0 (Feb 2023) and get them to the scoreboard similar to [v2.1](https://mlcommons.org/en/inference-edge-21).
+- Learning how to optimize this benchmark, submit your results to the MLPerf inference v3.0 (March 2023) and get them to the scoreboard similar to [v2.1](https://mlcommons.org/en/inference-edge-21).

 It should take less than an hour to complete this tutorial.
 In the end, you should obtain a tarball (open.tar.gz) with the MLPerf-compatible results.